input-output-hk/cardano-entropy/README.md

 ## Background

+The Cardano entropy parameter will be updated during the epoch starting on `April 5, 2021`;
+the entropy parameter will be determined by the hash of the last block prior to `Wed Apr 7`, `15:44:51 UTC = slot 151200` of `epoch 258`; this hash value appears in the first block appearing in slot `151200` or later.

+Considering the hash chain structure of the blockchain, this block hash is determined by the entire chain up to this point.
+Note that the parameter update mechanism requires delegates' votes to appear on-chain prior to `Wed Apr 7`, `15:44:51 UTC = slot 151200` of `epoch 25`.

-IO Global scientists and engineers will inject transactions with metadata determined by several public sources of entropy: hashes of the closing prices of the New York Stock Exchange on April 6, and real-time seismic data from the US Geological Survey, the University of Athens, and the Japan Meteorological Society.
+IO Global scientists and engineers will inject transactions with metadata determined by several public sources of entropy: hashes of the closing prices of the New York Stock Exchange on `April 6 2021`, and real-time seismic data from the US Geological Survey, the University of Athens, and the Japan Meteorological Society.

 A more detailed timeline of the process is presented below: